Begur inscriptions and hero stones: Begur 900 CE Tondabbe Sanyasana inscription

-Context of the iscription
+Context of the inscription

 This inscription is erected on the mantapa pillar located at the entrance of the Begur fort.
 It is one of the very few inscriptions documented in Bengaluru which belongs to the Jaina religion.
 The inscription's reference to Tondabbe's death through Sanyasana suggests a strong Jain presence in Begur during the 10th century CE.

 In Jain philosophy, Sanyasana is a significant path toward liberation from the cycle of birth and death.
 It involves a voluntary and rigorous renunciation of worldly possessions and attachments.
 In some cases, Sanyasana can involve a specific ritualistic death known as "Sanyasana-marana," which entails a gradual reduction of food intake leading to self-starvation.

 Jainism categorizes 48 types of death into three groups: bāla-maraṇa (childish or foolish death), paṇḍita-maraṇa (wise death), and paṇḍita-paṇḍitamaraṇa (the wisest of wise death).
 Sanyasana-marana is considered to fall under the paṇḍita-paṇḍitamaraṇa category, offering complete liberation from all bonds, including rebirth.